electron-userland/electron-builder/README.md

 Please note that everything is packaged into an asar archive [by default](https://github.com/electron-userland/electron-builder/wiki/Options#BuildMetadata-asar).

 # Auto Update
-`electron-builder` produces all required artifacts:
+`electron-builder` produces all required artifacts, for example, for macOS:

 * `.dmg`: macOS installer, required for the initial installation process on macOS.
 * `-mac.zip`: required for Squirrel.Mac.
-* `.exe` and `-ia32.exe`: Windows installer, required for the initial installation process on Windows.
-Please note that [your app must handle Squirrel.Windows events](https://github.com/electronjs/windows-installer#handling-squirrel-events).
-See [real world example](https://github.com/develar/onshape-desktop-shell/blob/master/src/WinSquirrelStartupEventHandler.ts).
-* `.full-nupkg`: required for Squirrel.Windows.

 To benefit from auto updates, you have to implement and configure Electron's [`autoUpdater`](http://electron.atom.io/docs/latest/api/auto-updater/) module ([example](https://github.com/develar/onshape-desktop-shell/blob/master/src/AppUpdater.ts)).
 You also need to deploy your releases to a server.
 Consider using [Nuts](https://github.com/GitbookIO/nuts) (uses GitHub as a backend to store the assets), [Electron Release Server](https://github.com/ArekSredzki/electron-release-server) or [Squirrel Updates Server](https://github.com/Aluxian/squirrel-updates-server).
 See the [Publishing Artifacts](https://github.com/electron-userland/electron-builder/wiki/Publishing-Artifacts) section of the [Wiki](https://github.com/electron-userland/electron-builder/wiki) for more information on how to configure your CI environment for automated deployments.

-For Windows consider only [distributing 64-bit versions](https://github.com/electron-userland/electron-builder/issues/359#issuecomment-214851130).
-Or use NSIS.

 # CLI Usage
 Execute `node_modules/.bin/build --help` to get the actual CLI usage guide.